wyuenho/emacs-corfu-pixel-perfect/README.md

   to parse and reformat irregularly formatted strings without abusing text properties, or worse, using a parser.
 The design space for completion popup column alignment is actually quite large.
-I may revisit some options to chain formatters after looking at how other IDEs design their completion popups.
-For now, I think keeping the formatted output simple and predictable is the best course of action as it keeps the API clean.
+I may revisit some options to chain formatters after looking at how other IDEs design theirs.
+For now, I think keeping the formatted output simple and predictable is the best course of action as it keeps the API composable.

 ### Were there any issues filed on `corfu` regarding the issued found?